Questioning Compulsory Membership

 Alternative Registration Bodies

-This exclusivity remains in place in every State as well as with the Breed Clubs.
+This compulsory membership remains in place in every State.
+Additionally only one Breed Clubs is allowed in most States.
 Is this resulting in unnecessary dictatorships?
 If so, are the alternate dog registration bodies like they have in USA the answer?
 There they co-exist with the American Kennel Club (AKC).
-However, neither the Kennel Club (UK), nor the European equivalent (FCI), nor the ANKC recognize either the pure breed registry or the judges of these alternative American dog organizations.
+However, neither the Kennel Club (UK), nor the European equivalent (FCI), nor the ANKC recognise either the pure breed registry or the judges of these alternative dog organisations.

 Also, in the current climate of exclusivity in Australia, is the mandatory current situation of one breed club per State and one State Controlling member body overseen by the ANKC simply a 'left-over' from the old days and traditions?
 If so, do members wish to continue down this out-dated path?
 Or do members like the idea of alternative registration body and breed clubs, with dual membership of both dogs and judges catered for, leaving room for pure breed activities to occur in situations with more democracy?